alichtman/deadbolt/README.md

   <br />
 </h1>

-Since you have installed the `Encrypt\ Decrypt.app`, you can set it as the default for opening `.encrypted` files.
-This means you'll be able to double-click on files ending in `.encrypted` and be prompted for a decryption key.
+This script also installs the `Encrypt Decrypt.app`.
+You can set this app as the default app for `.encrypted` files, which means you'll be able to double-click on files with that extension and be prompted for a decryption password.
 You can set this up the first time you double-click on a `.encrypted` file, or by right-clicking on a `.encrypted` file, selecting `Get Info` and changing the default app in the `Open With:` section.

 ## Usage Notes

 - This script can encrypt any file or directory.
 It uses `AES-256` in `CTR` mode.
-It can also decrypt any file that was encrypted using `AES-256-CTR` mode.

 - After files are encrypted, they will have an extension like `.aef99d86babcf82102fa.encrypted`.
-This extension holds a `SHA1` hash of the decrypted file which is used to verify that decryption key you supply is correct.
+This extension holds a `SHA1` hash of the decrypted file which is used to verify the decryption password you enter is correct.
 If you alter this extension, decryption will fail because the file hashes won't match.
-You'll still be able to decrypt your file on the command line with `$ openssl enc -d -aes-256-ctr -in encrypted_file -out encrypted_file.orig`, though.
+You'll still be able to decrypt your file on the command line with `$ openssl enc -d -aes-256-ctr -in ENCRYPTED_FILE -out DECRYPTED_FILE`, though.

-- Filepaths with spaces in them will fail to encrypt.
-This issue is being tracked [(#7)](https://github.com/alichtman/macOS-encrypt-decrypt/issues/7), but until it's fixed, just, ya know, don't?

 ## Configuration